How To Stop the Baby from Throwing Food? 10 Easy Tips to Stop

 When is Your baby Throwing food?

-If your child is throwing food and you are unsure whether they are ready to stop, keep in mind that children usually become ready to stop between the ages of 6 to 12 months.
+If your child is throwing food and you are unsure whether they are ready to stop, remember that children usually become ready to stop between the ages of 6 and 12 months.
 You can identify whether or not the throwing has stopped and whether your baby is still pulling up their legs when sitting down.

 If this is the case, there’s a good chance she is no longer tossing her food out at the toddler stage.
 If you think she is too young, wait a little longer until you notice them not pulling up their legs when seated.